gDelgado14/gDelgado14.github.io/_posts/2017-04-23-in-the-trenches.md

 This company has the right ingredients to become enormous.
 Only time will tell where things go.

 Till next time :)

+---

+## Appendix: Startup Definition

+#### 1 - Novel
+A new restaurant is not considered a "startup".
+There's nothing new or unique about [traditional] restaurants.
+A startup is trying to go about solving a problem in a unique way.
+So unique, in fact, that oftentimes new industries get created altogether as a consequence of the startup becoming successful.
+Bill Gates and Microsoft were the pioneers of the software industry in a time when nobody thought there was money to be made in the code that ran computers.

+#### 2 - Repeatable
+Paraphrasing [Steve Blank](https://en.wikipedia.org/wiki/Steve_Blank) here, "Startups may get orders that stem from board members’ customer relationships, engineering one-offs, or heroic single-shot efforts by the CEO.
+These are great, but they aren’t repeatable by a sales organization.
+Search not for the one-off revenue hits but rather for a pattern that can be replicated by a sales organization selling off a price list or by customers regularly visiting the website."

+From [Quora](https://www.quora.com/Whats-a-business-model-that-is-scalable-but-not-repeatable), "'Repeatable' refers to the ability to get recurring revenue or repeat sales from each customer.
+Apple gets this from repeated iPhone purchases; Amazon from ongoing sales of many products; Facebook from ongoing usage that drives ad revenue."

+If you create a product that a user loves but only needs to purchase once, then you might be in trouble.
+Other than real estate and big ticket items, it's tough to make a successful business around one-time-purchase businesses.
+This is actually a big reason why [Planned Obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence) is important to businesses.

+I also recently learned that online dating businesses face a similar problem.
+Once you find your soulmate, there's no reason to go back and use the service again.
+This is why online dating websites game their system to keep you searching for your match for longer.

+#### 3 - Scalable
+Refers to the ability to serve many customers profitably.
+If you have a unique and repeatable business model that cannot scale then you just end up with a nice small business - not to say there's anything wrong with that.
+The problem that may arise from such a company, however, is that its uniqueness might also be its weakness: Other business owners might notice your creative approach to serving customers and replicate your business.
+Seeing that you don't have much marketshare, your competitors might end up cannabilizing your sales.

+Another problem with a non-scalable startup is that its uniqueness might mean that the business has unusually high operational expenses, or Cost of Goods Sold.
+If you produce something unique, then you might not have the same amount of options for sourcing the materials or tools you need to produce your product / service.

+Thus scaling is important to ensure the livelihood of the business.

+From [Quora](https://www.quora.com/Whats-a-business-model-that-is-scalable-but-not-repeatable), "VCs invest in repeatable, scalable business models because that is the most promising formula for exponential growth."
+In other words, VCs invest in these sorts of businesses *with the expectation that they'll be scaled out* immensely in order to have a high return on investment.